InlaidData/Pages/userstories.md

 			 3. Weapons, armour, and other gear along with a character selector at the beginning of the game, all of which prove character building.

+<h3>1.1 Questing </h3>

+As someone who greatly enjoys playing The Elder Scrolls: Oblivion, I want to have some level of questing so that I can feel like I am accomplishing something.

+<b>Elaboration</b>:
+			 Users of this game should be able to do basic questing.
+This includes talking to an NPC who will give you an objective.
+The player should then complete the objective for a reward.

+<b>Constraints</b>:
+		     The quests cannot be overly complicated to the point of confusion.

+<b>Effort Estimation</b>:
+			 20 person-hours

+<b>Acceptance Test</b>:
+			 Test to see if we have:
+			 1. Functional npc's that can give out quests.
+			 2. Quests are straight foward and non-confusing.
+			 3. Quests should provide a sense of accomplishment by giving a reward.

+<h3>1.2 Character Customization </h3>

+As a gamer who enjoys playing The Sims, I want to have the ability to customize my character so that I can feel that my character is somewhat unique.

+<b>Elaboration</b>:
+			 Users of this game should be able to have some basic level of character customization.
+			 This includes the ability to pick between at least two separate characters at the beginnning of the game.

+<b>Constraints</b>:
+		     Cannot have too many options to the point of being overwhelming.

+<b>Effort Estimation</b>:
+			 5 person-hours

+<b>Acceptance Test</b>:
+			 Test to see if we have:
+			 1. A character picker screen at the beginning of the game.
+   			 2. More than one character to choose from.
+			 3. An uncomplicated system for choosing your character.

 <h3>2 Combat System</h3>

 As an average Terraria enthusiast, I want a functional combat system so that I can get fun and satisfaction out of slaying my enemies.